National-Digital-Twin/management-node/README.md

 - Docker and Docker Compose
 - OpenSSL (for certificate generation)
 - Keycloak (for authentication and authorization)
+- The below assumes your running in Linux - bash, it has been tested under WSL2.
 ---

 ## Quick Start
+Note. see lower for setting up prerequisites for local deployment certs, keycloak etc.

 ### Run the Spring Boot application

 This project is a Spring Boot application.
 You can run it by supplying configuration via either:
-- A default application.yml (or application.yaml) file, or
+- A default application.yml file, or
 - A profile-specific file application-{profile}.yml and passing the profile argument at startup.

 Quick options:

 1. Provide a default config:
-   - Create src/main/resources/application.yml with your local settings (SSL keystore/truststore, Keycloak client, DB, etc.).
+   - Modify src/main/resources/application.yml with your local settings (SSL keystore/truststore, Keycloak client, DB, etc.).
 See the Configuration and Certificate Setup sections below.
-   - Run:
+   - Run: (change to suit your local if different)
+      ```
+      export POSTGRES_PASSWORD=keycloak_db_user_password
+      export CERTPASSWORD=changeit
+      ```
      ```bash
      mvn spring-boot:run
      ```